 I love acting since I was in high school.
 I was part of a group of actors in my school and since I joined the team when I was still a junior in high school we greatly excelled throughout my high school studies.
 We represented our school at various levels in the theatre festivals and it was all a fulfilling life to me.
 After high school, I decided to join college and pursue a degree in creative and performing arts.
 It was while that I was in college that I had the greatest success in the field.
 By this time, we had formed a local group of actors and we would perform in major theaters around town on weekend and during special occasions.

 I became so passionate in acting and drama-related stuff and made my name known.
 There was even a time when I was considering being a stand-up comedian but decided against the idea.
 I was popular among college students and also made my name with various acting groups within town.
-I then thought of being involved in a video based on Weight Watchers, Exercise Routines and Recipe Diet Plans, which would be a fabulous idea as there is always a bunch of people that would watch.
+I then thought of being involved in a video based on various ways to burn fat such as fun exercises or even certain health foods, which would be a fabulous idea as there is always a bunch of people that would watch.

 There were times that they could seek my services in specific roles, though I declined most of the offers because I wanted to concentrate on my studies.
 I only practice in the evening and weekends at school hence I couldn’t travel far from school from.